CustomAP/dev-utils-vs-code-extension/README.md

 - **JWT Decoder:**
   Decode JSON Web Tokens (JWTs) to view their payload and header content in a readable format, helping you understand and debug token data.

+- **HTML Prettier:**
+  Format and beautify HTML code with proper indentation and spacing, making it more readable and easier to maintain.

 ## Why Use Dev Utilities?

 - **Productivity Boost:** Perform complex data transformations without leaving your code editor.